ietf-wg-nmop/draft-ietf-nmop-yang-message-broker-integration/draft-ietf-nmop-yang-message-broker-integration.md

 ## Origins of Apache Kafka

-   Apache Kafka {{Kaf11}} is a Message Broker that supports producing and consuming messages from so called topics.
+   Apache Kafka {{Kaf11}} is a Message Broker that supports producing and consuming messages from so-called topics.
 Each topic has one or more partitions where messages are replicated or load balanced to scale out.
 With the introduction of Confluent Schema Registry {{Con18}} a topic can contain one or more subjects.
 A subject refers to a Schema defining the structure of the message.
-The Schema then is used to validate messages sent through topics and are identified by a Schema ID.
+The Schema then is used to validate messages sent through topics.
+Schema are identified by a Schema ID.
 The Schema ID is issued when the Schema is registered to the Confluent Schema Registry.
 Once the Schema ID is obtained, it can be prefixed to the message with a Confluent Schema Registry compatible